hiennguyen9874/workspace/README.md

 ## Cuda as root container

-- Change ROOT_CONTAINER to nvidia/11.3.1-cudnn8-devel-ubuntu20.04 (from [gitlab.com/nvidia/container-images/cuda/blob/master/doc/supported-tags.md](https://gitlab.com/nvidia/container-images/cuda/blob/master/doc/supported-tags.md)).
+- Change image to gpu-version.
 - un-comment: `runtime: nvidia`, `NVIDIA_VISIBLE_DEVICES: all`, `NVIDIA_DRIVER_CAPABILITIES: all`

 ### Password